It’s a Longreach legacy as Outback Pioneers work on salvaging the…Pride of our town

 by Khrysti Balanay

-With the Pride of the Murray sitting proudly on the banks of the Thompson River, work will soon begin to get her back to her former glory.
+With the Pride of the Murray sitting proudly on the banks of the Thomson River, work will soon begin to get her back to her former glory.

 Owner of the 99-year-old boat and Outback Pioneers founder Richard Kinnon described the scene as emotional when she began to move towards the bank after being underwater for six months.